pierreinglebert/redis-lock/README.md

 ### options

-	`ttl` Lock time to live in microseconds (will be automatically released after that time)
+	`ttl` Lock time to live in milliseconds (will be automatically released after that time)

 	`timeout` Time trying to get lock before (ms)